University of British Columbia: Greek organizations

-Alpha Phi Omega (Community service fraternity) founded its first chapter in Canada at UBC in 2015.

-Moreover, UBC was ranked among Canada's top party schools by the website Ask Men.
-UBC was ranked eighth.
+UBC was ranked eighth among Canada's top party schools by the website Ask Men.

 Residences

 The UBC Point Grey campus has a resident population of about 10,041 students who live in an unincorporated area, outside the City of Vancouver known as Electoral Area A within and partly administered by Metro Vancouver.
 Neighbouring the University Endowment Lands, on-campus residential services are provided by the Province of BC and by UBC.
 Emergency Planning is administered by Metro Vancouver.
 Because UBC is not in a municipality, there is no mayor, council, or other democratic municipal representation for on-campus residents, although residents can vote for the director of Electoral Area A. British Columbia's Residential Tenancy Act does not protect UBC residents because university accommodations for students and employees are exempt.

-UBC has forecast the need for 6,400 new on-campus beds between 2008 and 2028 "to maintain the current availability of student housing choices in the face of on-going pressures in the Vancouver rental market".
-From 2009 to 2014, UBC added 1,471 beds for student residents.
-In 2015, UBC plans to increase the cost of on-campus student housing by 20%, with the exception of year-round residences.

-As of the 2017–2018 school year, there are three dormitory style residences on campus, primarily for first and second-year students: Totem Park, Place Vanier, and Orchard Commons.
+As of the 2017–2018 school year, there are three dormitory style residences on campus, primarily for first and second-year students: Totem Park, Place Vanier and Orchard Commons.

-Totem Park, housing about 2,129 students, consists of nine dormitory buildings (Nootka, Dene, Haida, Salish, Kwakiutl, Shuswap, həm̓ləsəm̓, q̓ələχən, c̓əsnaʔəm), and a Commons Block (Coquihalla).
-All houses, except Shuswap and c̓əsnaʔəm, are co-ed, with alternating men's and women's floors; Shuswap and c̓əsnaʔəm have co-ed floors.
-The həm̓ləsəm̓ and q̓ələχən houses were opened to Totem Park residents in September 2011 and have single rooms with semi-private or private washrooms in contrast to the other houses' communal floor washrooms. c̓əsnaʔəm was opened to Totem Park residents in September 2017 and has single rooms with communal bathrooms.

-Place Vanier, housing 1,370 people, consists of 12 blocks constructed in 1959 (Robson House), 1960 (Okanagan, Sherwood Lett, Mackenzie, Ross, Hamber, and Mawdsley Houses), 1961 (Kootenay House), 1968 (Cariboo and Tweedsmuir Houses), 2002 (Korea-UBC House) and 2003 (Tec de Monterrey-UBC House).
-The buildings vary from male and female only, to alternating gender floors, as well as fully mixed floors.
-The residences have single and double rooms, and each floor has a lounge and communal bathrooms.